 Glass-break Sensors

 Listen to the sound of broken glass.
 Glass-break sensors have a range of about 25 feet.
 They’re suitable for homes with big pets who might set off motion sensors.
-A glass-break sensor is a good backup for windows and sliding glass doors if someone breaks a window and climbs through to get into your house.
+A glass-break sensor is a good backup for windows and sliding glass doors if someone breaks a window and climbs into your house.

 Environmental Sensors